INTRODUCTION

 human nature.

-When in 1859 Charles Darwin discovered some intimate mechanisms of
+in 1859 Charles Darwin discovered some intimate

 large

-assemblies of organisms, he expressed them in anthropomorphic terms of
+assemblies of organisms, he expressed them in

 struggle

 for existence, competition, and selection.
-That was a new class of
+That was a

 phenomena of

 universal importance well beyond biology.
-About one hundred years later
+About one

 it

-became clear that organisms were involved in exchange of genetic
+became clear that organisms were involved in exchange of

 material.
 In

-due time, the concept of information, rooted in the much older concept
+due time, the concept of information, rooted in the much

 of

-entropy, embraced humans, organisms, and machines, as well as yet
+entropy, embraced humans, organisms, and machines, as

 unheard and

 unseen aliens from distant galaxies.
-The spreading of universal
+The spreading of

 messages of

-science over previously isolated fields of knowledge has been typical
+science over previously isolated fields of knowledge has

 for the